reachme1212/final_project/README.md

 **Data-exploration and analysis:**

+Initially we wanted to predict state/county which offers more tech jobs, we pulled some data from BLS , we have spent most of our first week in finding data and cleaning it code in ETL folder , we have realized the data we found did not have a geoid that will not work for county based analysis, the other challenge was the initial dataset had no suitable predictors we could use and the features did not work well with linear regressor model we have built , so we had to look for new data and in week 2 directions changed and we found data on countywide unemployment and we have decided to predict unemployment based on race population and education features.

 Data exploration is the first step of data analysis used to explore and visualize data to uncover insights from the start or identify areas or patterns to dig into.
-After cleaning and uploading the data in to our database, we have spent some time to explore the data , to decide whether there is any trend in the data ,what analysis will answer our question better , what story we can tell with the dataset.
+After cleaning and uploading the data in to our database, we have spent some time to exploring the data , to decide whether there is any trend in the data ,what analysis will answer our question better , what story we can tell with the dataset.

 Using pandas matplotlib we analyzed the dataset, we started to see a trend that counties with most population also have more unemployment rates.Our data exploration and analysis are in the charts folder above.